-If you’re winter adventure includes backcountry hiking or running on packed snow and ice, then you’ll want a winter traction device to your shoe or boot.
+If your winter adventure includes backcountry hiking or running on packed snow and ice, then you’ll want a winter traction device for your shoe or boot.
 We like Yaktrax for their compact but functional (and even quite stylish) products.
 The uses a combination of removable spikes and steel coils to provide amazing traction when running on packed snow and ice.
 It can be worn in temperatures as low as -41 degrees F, although we’re not sure who wants to run in that cold!
 For heavy-duty traction, say hiking up a snow and ice covered mountain, you’ll want the , which has 3/8 inch triangular carbon steel spikes for real grip on steep slopes.

 4. Kamik Sienna Boot

 Finding a boot that can work well for hiking and going out will help eliminate how many heavy shoes you add to your luggage.
 For women, we love the .
 It can be dressed up or down and keeps your feet warm and dry with 3M™ Thinsulate™ insulation and lightweight RubberHe bottoms.